Generic Name: melatonin (meh lah TOE nin)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Advanced Sleep Melatonin (melatonin)?
+What other drugs will affect Advanced Sleep Melatonin?

-Taking melatonin with any medicines that make you sleepy can worsen this effect.
-Ask your doctor before taking melatonin with a sleeping pill, antidepressant, sedative, narcotic pain medicine, muscle relaxer, seizure medicine, or herbal/health supplements may also cause drowsiness (tryptophan, California poppy, chamomile, gotu kola, kava, St. John's wort, skullcap, valerian, and others).
+Taking Advanced Sleep Melatonin with any medicines that make you sleepy can worsen this effect.
+Ask your doctor before taking Advanced Sleep Melatonin with a sleeping pill, antidepressant, sedative, narcotic pain medicine, muscle relaxer, seizure medicine, or herbal/health supplements may also cause drowsiness (tryptophan, California poppy, chamomile, gotu kola, kava, St. John's wort, skullcap, valerian, and others).

 insulin or oral diabetes medicine;